Heads of Laboratories

-Throughout its lifetime, a cell’s DNA is under constant metabolic and environmental assault leading to damage.
-Left unchecked, the resulting genome instability initiates cancer and other disorders.
-Using Fanconi anemia and other genetic disease as a backdrop, Dr. Smogorzewska’s research aims to elucidate pathways that prevent stem cell dysfunction, and cancer development, with a focus on those that repair DNA.
+Throughout its lifetime, a cell’s DNA is under constant metabolic and environmental assault that can lead to damage.
+If left unchecked, the resulting genome instability can initiate cancer and a variety of other human disorders.
+Using Fanconi anemia and other genetic diseases as a backdrop, Smogorzewska’s research aims to elucidate the pathways that protect organ function and prevent cancer, with a focus on those that replicate and repair DNA.

 B.S. in molecular biology and biochemistry, 1995

 University of Southern California

 The Rockefeller University

 Harvard Medical School, 2005–2009

 Assistant Professor, 2009–2015

 Irma T. Hirschl/Monique Weill-Caulier Trust Research Award, 2010